EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hodgkin-huxley.rst

 Question
 ~~~~~~~~

-What is the lowest **step current** amplitude I_min for generating at least one spike?
+What is the lowest step current amplitude I_min for generating **at least one spike**?
 Determine the value by trying different input amplitudes in the code fragment:

 .. code-block:: py